-Has this changed the focus of healthcare (e.g. from infectious or communicable diseases to chronic behavior driven disease)?
+Has this changed the focus of healthcare (e.g. from infectious or communicable diseases to chronic behavior driven disease, or non-communicable disease)?

 Have you observed or learned from personal interactions any signs of "Westernization"?

 2. Compare and Contrast the Jamaican Medical Model to the U.S. model.
 Remember the focus is lifestyle, obesity and behavior driven disease.